chrizzFTD/graft/graft/README.md

 2020-04-16 19:32:28 ChristianLT __main__[101] INFO 1, Roles.LEADER term: 1, size=4
 ```
 - If a follower dies (you can `ctrl+c`), it will be reconnected once brought back to life.
 - If leader dies, when spawning back again it will be a follower, cycle will start again.
+A new leader will be elected and this new follower will catch up on the replicated log.

+### TODO:
+Everything else.